 Too much flour and not enough sugar is the main reason why cake can turn out dry and dense.
 It is important to have the right proportions of liquid to dry ingredients in a one bowl cake recipe.

-I really recommend using plain yogurt for this recipe (2-5% fat) because it gives the perfect amount of fat and acidity, however you can make this cake with Greek yogurt or sour cream.
+I really recommend using full fat sour cream for this recipe (14% fat) because it gives the perfect amount of fat and body, however you can also make this cake with Greek yogurt.
 The texture will just be slightly firmer from the higher protein content.

 You can use either!
 Since the berries are getting cooked down into a compote, it doesn't matter too much.
 You will be boiling off the excess moisture.